Venetian language: Modern script (GVIM-DECA)

+The same writing system was then employed for the first grammar of the Venetian language to be published by a university, in Brasil, in 2018.

+The DECA, then GVIM, had already been used in a trilingual document approved by the Veneto Regional Council (Aprile 2016) in Italian, Venetian, and English.

 Traditional system

-Venetian does not have an official writing system, but it is traditionally written using the Latin script — sometimes with certain additional letters or diacritics.
-The basis for some of these conventions can be traced to Old Venetian, while others are purely modern innovations.
+Venetian currently has an official writing system.
+Traditionally it is written using the Latin script—sometimes with certain additional letters or diacritics.
+The basis for some of these conventions can be traced to Old Venetian, while others are modern innovations.

 Medieval texts, written in Old Venetian, include the letters x, ç and z to represent sounds that do not exist or have a different distribution in Italian.
 Specifically: